felixgao/python-best-practices/docs/tutorials/packaging/testing.md

     :white_check_mark: Use [pytest-mock] for mocking

+    :white_check_mark: Use `# pragma: no cover` for lines doesn't need coverage. ie. config lines

 # Testing

 - Use Fixtures in `conftest.py` to setup your test.
 It should be the basic building blocks.